 Should You Leave Your Tesla Charger (UMC) Plugged In?

-The Model S, and presumably the upcoming Model X, comes with a home garage charger that contains a set of interchangeable plugs allowing owners to plug into nearly any power outlet.
+The Model S, Model X and Model 3 comes with a home garage charger that contains a set of interchangeable plugs allowing owners to plug into nearly any power outlet.
 Whether you’re plugging your Tesla into a 240v NEMA 14-50 outlet or a traditional 110v wall socket, one question remains – should you leave the Tesla Charger or otherwise known as the Universal Mobile Connector (UMC) plugged into the wall?

 The answer is yes, and here’s why: